Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 Contact Information by County

-A reservation window is a rolling period of time in which a person can make a reservation for a campsite, cabin, etc.
+A reservation window is a rolling period of time a person can make a reservation for a campsite, cabin, day-use lodge or a shelter.

 Important 2016 Dates

-Reservations can be made online.
-A reservation fee is charged for each campsite or rental facility which is reserved per trip regardless of the length of stay.
+Reservations can be made online or through the call center.
+A reservation fee is charged for each campsite or rental facility reserved per trip, regardless of the length of stay.

 Reservations made online are $4 per transaction.